aneels3/Algorithm/README.md

-# Python_Algorithm
+#  Algorithm
-1. This repository is for python algorithm.
+1. This repository is for algorithm.
 2. Use proper code format.
+3. Read Contribution Guidlines before creating the PR.